thrackle-io/rules-engine/docs/userGuides/Architecture/Client/AssetHandler/PROTOCOL-NONFUNGIBLE-TOKEN-HANDLER.md

         - data: A function call, including function selector and arguments calldata is executed with delegatecall on "init"

 ## Upgrading
-- The new facet that is to be added to the diamond should first be deployed to the network the Asset Handler Diamond is deployed to.
+- The new facet that is to be added to the diamond should first be deployed to the same network the Asset Handler Diamond is deployed to.

 - The new facet address and function selectors are used as parameters for the DiamondCut function.